 We recommend you begin an exercise program right away if you have not already done so.
 Participants residing at lower elevations may want to arrive a day early to adjust to the altitude.
-To learn more about how specific medical conditions can be affected by Yellowstone's environment and our activities, please visit www.tinyurl.com/yahealth
+To learn more about how specific medical conditions can be affected by Yellowstone's environment and our activities, please visit http://bit.ly/1xx5H8K.

-General clothing and equipment list
+General equipment and clothing list

-Much of your time will be spent outdoors and all programs are held rain, snow or shine.
+Much of your time will be spent outdoors and all programs are held rain, snow, or shine.
 You should be prepared for a variety of mountain weather conditions and temperatures.
-Appropriate clothing, equipment and footwear are very important.
-Spring, summer and fall temperatures can range from below freezing in the mornings to 85 degrees Fahrenheit in the afternoons.
-The layered use of garments for protection against the wind, sun and temperature extremes should guide your clothing choices.
+Appropriate clothing, equipment, and footwear are very important.
+Spring, summer, and fall temperatures can range from below freezing in the mornings to 85 degrees Fahrenheit in the afternoons.
+The layered use of garments for protection against the wind, sun, and temperature extremes should guide your clothing choices.
 Loose-fitting layers allow you to maintain a comfortable and dry body as outside temperatures change, and as your own body temperature and moisture output changes with different levels of exertion.
 Some colder-weather items may not be needed in July or August, but please keep in mind that Yellowstone's weather is unpredictable.

+Equipment:

+Your instructor will be carrying a first aid kit, bear spray, and emergency communication device.
+Daypack, with enough capacity to carry extra clothes, water, lunch, camera, binoculars, field guides, etc. Water bottle, one-quart is the minimum.
+Camelback or similar hydration systems work well in summer but can freeze in winter.
+Sunglasses Sunscreen/lip protector.
+Sun at high altitude can burn unprotected skin quickly.
+Camera, binoculars.
+Notebook/pencil.
+Pocket hand and foot warmers-recommended November through May.
+Alarm Clock, so you're on time for the day's activities.
+Sleeping Bag or Heavy Blanket as autumn evenings in the Roosevelt Lodge rustic cabins can be Ш cold.
+The wood stoves in the cabins do not burn all night long-bringing an extra sleeping bag or blanket will keep you more comfortable after the fire burns out and is strongly recommended.
+Swim Suit and River Sandals as there may be opportunities for swimming or soaking Flashlight/Headlamp, a small light for walking to and from your cabin in the evenings and Ш mornings. mornings.
 Summer clothing: Insulating underwear, capilene, polypropylene, or similar wicking fabric.
 Mid-weight insulating layer, light, 200-weight synthetic fleece or wool shirt/pullover.
 Heavyweight insulating layer, wool, down, or heavy-weight fleece jacket, for less-active times.
 Waterproof and windproof outer layer, lightweight and breathable.
 Jackets and pants are recommended.
-Short-sleeve shirt , cotton is okay in summer, but synthetic wicking shirts are ideal.
-Pants, synthetic hiking pants, lightweight pile/fleece pants or tights or similar.
+Short-sleeve shirt, cotton is okay in summer, but synthetic wicking shirts are ideal.
+Pants , synthetic hiking pants, lightweight pile/fleece pants or tights or similar.
 Jeans are not recommended.
 Hats, both a brimmed sun hat and an insulating hat for cool weather.
 Gloves, lightweight glove liners and a pair of wool/fleece gloves or mittens.
 Socks , light wool or synthetic liner sock with heavier wool or synthetic outer sock.
-The inner-outer sock combination helps prevent blistering, wicks moisture and reduces friction.
+The inner-outer sock combination helps prevent blistering, wicks moisture, and reduces friction.
 Cotton socks do not wick moisture and are not recommended.
-Hiking boots , that provide stability, traction, and comfort.
-Unless you've consistently hiked in ш athletic shoes, bring boots that provide ankle support.
-Off-duty shoes, sandals, athletic shoes, or other leisure footwear. Ш On-duty shoes, sandais, admede shoes, of other leisure footwear.
-Fo uipment: YĀ field staff assigned to your program will be carrying a first aid kit, bear spray, and emergency mmunication device.
-Daypack, with enough capacity to carry extra clothes, water, lunch, camera, binoculars, field guides, etc. Water bottle, one-quart is the minimum.
-Camelback or similar hydration systems work well in summer but can freeze in winter.
-Sunglasses Sunscreen/lip protector.
-Sun at high altitude can burn unprotected skin quickly.
-Camera, binoculars.
-Notebook/pencil.
-Pocket hand and foot warmers-recommended November through May.
-Alarm Clock: Make sure you're ready for early mornings!
-Not all hotel rooms/cabins have alarm clo cks.
-Sleeping Bag/Heavy Blanket: Autumn evenings in the Roosevelt Lodge rustic cabins can be cold.
-The wood stoves in the cabins do not burn all night long-bringing an extra sleeping bag or blanket will keep you more comfortable after the fire burns out and is strongly recommended. П Flashlight: A small light for walking to and from your cabin in the evenings and mornings
+Hiking boots that provide stability, traction, and comfort.
+Unless you've consistently hiked in athletic shoes, bring boots that provide ankle support.
+Off-duty shoes, sandals, athletic shoes, or other leisure footwear.